domire8/ros-pycharm-example/README.md

 ![Add dist packages 2](img/add_dist_packages_2.png)

-Finally, choose to add `/home/ros/ros_ws/devel/lib/python3/dist-packages` as additional remote path.
+Finally, choose to add `/home/ros2/ros2_ws/install/<your package>/lib/python3/site-packages` as additional remote path for each package.
 This will enable full IDE capabilities even for the package(s) currently under development in the project.

 ![Add dist packages 3](img/add_dist_packages_3.png)